2023-IBM-Accelerate-SW-Track/to_do_list_week8/README.md

      ```
      kubectl get deployments
      ```
-     Output will look something like below.
+     Output will look something like below. **Note** If status shows as Ready 0/1, it may take a few min for status to go to Ready 1/1, you can run the command again after few minutes to check the status.
      ```
      NAME         READY   UP-TO-DATE   AVAILABLE   AGE
      to-do-list   1/1     1            1           31m